shivannis/xandr-docs-public/xandr-docs/articles/curate/partnership-details-screen-buyer-view.md

 ## Edit a deal

-If you would like to make changes to a deal, send the seller a message to discuss your needs see [Communicating with the Seller](partnership-details-screen-buyer-view.md#communicating-with-the-seller).
+If you would like to make changes to a deal, send the seller a message to discuss your needs (see [Communicating with the Seller](partnership-details-screen-buyer-view.md#communicating-with-the-seller)).
 The seller can then edit the deal.

 ## Reporting on deals

 You can run a report to see how your deals are performing.
-See [Buy Sside Reporting On-Deals](buy-side-reporting-on-deals.md) for more information.
+See [Buy Side Reporting On-Deals](buy-side-reporting-on-deals.md) for more information.

 ## Viewing packages